 The menu screen is an Ouija board, in which you save or load games, return to the game, restart it, quit to DOS, or look at the map.
 The map is another helpful tool, because not only it shows the layout of the mansion, but it also shows which rooms are open and which puzzles have already been solved (light brown for unsolved and red for solved).

 All the action is controlled by the mouse and the cursor in-game changes accordingly to its function: a skeletal hand for navigation, a skull with a brain for puzzles, a drama mask for ghost cutscenes, a pyramid to access the menu and rattling teeth for weird and supposedly scary short scenes or to open and use the several secret passages located throughout the mansion.

 The secret passages are a very convenient way to travel around the mansion faster and sometimes the way you use them should give you a hint about Ego himself.

 But for me, the game has one small flaw and I have to go to spoiler territory to explain it:

 I found the ending small and a bit confusing.
-I had to replay it a couple of times in order to understand it a bit better.
+I had to replay it a couple of times to understand it a bit better.
 Supposedly there was going to be a bad ending if you used the library book too many times or used it on the last puzzle, in which you’d return to the very beginning of the game, evoking the loop in which all the ghosts are trapped.
 But it was cut from the final product.

 And I still to this day I ask about the connection between Ego and Tad and what really happened to them and Stauf at the end.

-But apart from this small flaw, which is due more nitpicking than anything else, I still find the game quite enjoyable and I highly recommend it.
+But apart from this small flaw, which is due to more nitpicking than anything else, I still find the game quite enjoyable and I highly recommend it.

 Yes, it’s a collection of several logic puzzles, but they’re presented in such an original way, with a great atmosphere, featuring a great soundtrack and all-encompassing in a classic horror style, that it’s impossible not to enjoy it.